 • CREATE is a database tool that lets users create schemas within the database.

-• Build lets users create items within a schema for schemas.
-The user must have the CREATE privilege and own the object to be renamed in order to rename it.
+• The CREATE privilege allows users to create objects within a schema.
+The user must have the privilege and own the object to be renamed to rename it.

-• External Amazon Redshift Spectrum schemas do not enable CREATE ON SCHEMA
+• External Amazon Redshift Spectrum schemas do not support the CREATE privilege.

 • Grant USAGE ON SCHEMA to the users who require access to external tables in an external schema.
 External tables in an external schema can only be created by the external schema’s owner or a superuser.